FioChuck/normalized_data_gen/README.md

 A simple Scala Spark application that generates random mock data with a normal distribution.
 The resulting data is written to BigQuery using the Apache Spark connector for Google BigQuery.
 See connector details [here](https://github.com/GoogleCloudDataproc/spark-bigquery-connector).

+This project can also be used as a template for building a Scala Spark CI/CD.

 # Setup

 This Scala project is designed to run as a standalone fat Jar.
 A yaml file in the `.github/workflows/` folder automates the assembly process using Github Actions and the [sbt](https://www.scala-sbt.org/) build tool _(compile and assemble uber Jar)_.
+SBT is a build tool for Scala/Java _(similar to Maven)_.

-This deployment script requires a single Github repo secret _(listed below)_.
+Github uses a Service Account Key to authenticate with GCP.
+The yaml script expects this value stored as Github repo secret _(listed below)_.
 Set this secret prior to deployment.

 | Action Secret | Value                                                          |
 | ------------- | -------------------------------------------------------------- |